MAM vs. DAM – When To Use One Over the Other

 Media asset management systems (MAM) predate digital asset management systems (DAM).
 Media asset management systems were developed to manage the workflows for broadcasters and filmmakers to handle the production and distribution of video and audio.
 Usually, MAMs require special proprietary equipment for video and audio processing and transcoding.

 Digital asset management systems were developed later to handle other types of files: photos, images, MS Office documents, images, etc. The workflow systems within a DAM reflect the typical workflows for creative and marketing departments.
-With the growing use of video channels, most DAMs started to include video and audio support, however the workflows within the DAM do not model the demands of film making and broadcasters.
-That is why DAM will probably not take over the MAM space.
+With the growing use of video channels, most DAMs include video and audio support.
+Nowadays, most DAMs support Adobe Premiere video production to satisfy the growing need for marketing departments to produce video collateral.
+However, DAMs may not support the complex workflow demands of film making and broadcasters.
+That is why DAM will may not take over the MAM space.

 Given DAM’s support for the most commonly used files – MS Office, photos, InDesign, video, audio, etc. – there is a strong temptation to use a DAM as a single solution.
 There are a few systems that have both DAM and MAM functions.
-Usually, legacy DAMs – for example, OpenText Media Management – can handle both DAM and MAM functions because the DAM or the vendor started with a MAM.
-However, legacy systems are usually not the solution for everyone because of the cost and the staff needed to maintain them.
-In general, most non-legacy DAMs may not provide the best workflows or features for audio and video files.
+Usually, mature DAMs – for example, OpenText Media Management – can handle both DAM and MAM functions because the DAM or the vendor started with a MAM.
+However, mature DAM systems are usually not the solution for everyone because of the cost and the staff needed to maintain them.
+Nowadays, most DAMs support video and audio files however their capabilities may not provide the best workflows or features for broadcasting and complex video production works in progress.

 Below is a simple guide to follow based upon business scenarios: